Anne D. Yoder

 Anne Daphne Yoder is an American biologist, researcher, and professor in the Department of Biology at Duke University in Durham, North Carolina, United States.
 Yoder's work includes the study, preservation, and conservation of the multifarious biodiversity found in Madagascar.
 One of her main research topics focuses on the diverse lemur population found on the island.
 Specifically, Yoder's research concentrates on assorted geographic factors that lead to varying levels of biological differences in the speciation process.
 Her investigations utilize genome research to further understand the complex and unique degree of speciation that occurs in lemur populations.
+In 2023, she was elected to the National Academy of Sciences.

 Biography

 Anne Yoder was born in Charlotte, North Carolina.
 Anne is the daughter of Pulitzer Prize winning American journalist Edwin Yoder and Mary Jane Yoder.
 She is married to writer and artist, David Micheal Hart.

 Education and career

 Yoder received her B.A. in zoology from the University of North Carolina at Chapel Hill, in 1981.
-Before receiving her doctorate, Anne worked at both the Smithsonian Museum of Natural History and the American Museum of Natural History, in the department of vertebrate zoology and department of mammology, respectively.
+Before receiving her doctorate, Anne worked at both the Smithsonian Museum of Natural History and the American Museum of Natural History, in the department of vertebrate zoology and department of mammalogy, respectively.
 She went on to receive her Ph.D. in biology from Duke University in 1992.
 For the next three years, Anne was a Postdoctoral Fellow in the environmental biology program at Harvard University.
 From 1996–2001, Yoder was an associate professor at Northwestern University.
 She went on to be an associate professor at Yale University from 2001–2005.
 During her time at Yale, Yoder also became the associate curator of mammals at the Peabody Museum of Natural History.
 In 2005, Yoder became a professor of biology in the Trinity College of Arts and Science at Duke University.
 In 2006, she went on to become the director of the Duke Lemur Center, whose facility houses 18 different species of lemurs and over 250 specimens.
 Yoder often cites the Lemur Center as the inspiration and advent of her career in the zoological and ecological sciences.
 As the Center's director, Yoder seeks to strengthen already close ties with Duke's Department of Biological Anthropology and Anatomy.
 She also wants to increase research and educational connections with the Nicholas School of the Environment and Earth Sciences, the Institute for Genome Sciences and Policy (IGSP) and other Duke organizations.
 Later, in 2011, she joined DuPRI's Center for Population Health & Aging as a faculty research scholar.
 That same year, she also became a faculty network member of the Duke Institute for Brain Sciences.
 In 2014, Yoder became an affiliate of the Duke Initiative for Science & Society.
 Anne is the executive committee president of the Society for Systematic Biologists, who publish the academic journal, Systematic Biologists.
 Yoder joined Duke's faculty in August 2017.